NielsGrove/SQLAdmin/Infrastructure/Availability Group/Architecture.md

 To bind the resources of the cluster together a Active Directory (AD) domain is needed.
 To host this AD domain at Domain Controller is build on windows Server.
 The same server host the required DNS server.

+### ToDo : Create drive for database

+Create GPT partition with ReFS drive for higher resilience.

 ### ToDo : OU structure

 ## Workstation